TitanAllStars/TitanAllStars.github.io/README.md

 ### Valkyrie's Favor
 Cost: Weekly $3.29 AUD; <br>
-Benefit: Useful in the early stages (mainly for 5x combat speed???) <br>
+Benefit: Helps get early Arifact Coins and Cores for upgrading heros.
+Also 5x combat speed benefits practical use of your time.  <br>
 Period: Some suggest its useful for two weeks (currently not clear on the exit condition??) <br>

 ## Emeralds